Flooristics, LLC

 Share Button

-Before installing new carpet, contractors need to know the levels of moisture in the sub-floor.
+Before installing new carpet, contractors need to know the levels of moisture in the subfloor.
 This allows them to pick out the appropriate type of material that will work best.
-To know what kind of moisture is present in the sub-floor, contractors can perform a calcium chloride test.
+To know what kind of moisture is present in the subfloor, contractors can perform a calcium chloride test.

 Moisture can cause plenty of problems in a home or business with a range of flooring choices, from carpet to hardwood to vinyl.
-Excessive moisture can trigger compatibility problems with flooring, warped materials and the growth of mildew and mold.
+Excessive moisture can trigger compatibility problems with flooring, warped materials, and the growth of mildew and mold.

-Performing a calcium chloride test (known as the ACC test for anhydrous calcium chloride) is a reliable way to test the water vapor emissions from the sub-floor.
+Performing a calcium chloride test (known as the ACC test for anhydrous calcium chloride) is a reliable way to test the water vapor emissions from the subfloor.
 The contractor weighs the calcium chloride before the test.
 They must then apply the highly absorbent substance to the surface of the floor after preparing the test locations.

 The calcium chloride test is not complicated or time-consuming.
 It should never be skipped when trying to figure out which is the best type of flooring to use.
-The most important reason is that sub-floor moisture testing is mandatory in order for a job to comply with ASTM regulations.
+The most important reason is that sub-floor moisture testing is mandatory for a job to comply with ASTM regulations.
 Also, many manufacturing companies require this type of test to honor the flooring warranty.
-Contractors that don’t do the moisture test are asking for trouble for themselves and their clients.
+Contractors who don’t do the moisture test are asking for trouble for themselves and their clients.

 Filed Under: Carpet and Rugs Tagged With: calcium chloride test, moisture in sub floor, moisture in subfloor, perform calcium chloride test, what is a calcium chloride test